 The purpose of this course is to develop students' understanding of the use of statistics for business applications.
 The focus is on the collection, analysis, interpretation, and reporting of data for management decisions.
 Use of Microsoft Excel and interactive materials from the Internet will facilitate learning.
 Concepts covered include sampling, descriptive statistics, probability distributions, confidence intervals, linear regression, and statistical process control.
-Offered on an as-needed basis.
+Offered as needed.